johnsfdemo/Congressional-Districts/README.md

 ## U.S. Congressional Districts Custom Map for Einstein Analytics

-Here is an example of the custom field in action:
+Here is an example of the custom map in action:

 ![Congressional Districts on Dashboard](/images/Dashboard.png)